nexxtway/react-rainbow/src/components/Table/readme.md

 ```

 # Table with inline editable columns
-##### This example shows a table whose first editable.
+##### This example shows a table whose first column is editable.
 You can inline editing the information of the columns by adding `isEditable` prop.
 ```js
 import React, { useState } from 'react';
 import styled from 'styled-components';